rspaargaren/iohomecontrol/README.md

 When an `OPEN` or `CLOSE` command is received, it immediately publishes the new state (`open` or `closed`) to `iown/<id>/state` so Home Assistant can update the cover status.

+While a blind is in motion the current position percentage is published every second to `iown/<id>/position`.
+The `state` topic is also updated with `OPENING`, `CLOSING` or `STOP` depending on the movement.
+When the blind stops moving, the state reverts to `OPEN`, `CLOSE` or `STOP` according to the final position.

 The gateway publishes `online` every minute to `iown/status` and has a Last Will configured to send `offline` on the same topic if it disconnects unexpectedly.